bharat-150/News-app/README.md

 # News-app
-Made a news app which shows new from latest to old.
+Made a news app which shows latest news.